DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ## Calling Azure Functions with a MobileServiceClient

-Before using the MobileServiceClient, you need to ensure that it has authenticated.
-Listing 5 demonstrates the retrieval of the MobileClientService from Codon's IoC container and using its EnsureAuthenticated method to ensure that the user is authenticated.
+Before using the `MobileServiceClient`, you need to ensure that it has authenticated.
+Listing 6 demonstrates the retrieval of the `MobileClientService` from Codon's IoC container and using its `EnsureAuthenticated` method to ensure that the user is authenticated.

-**Listing 5.** GetMobileServiceClientAsync Method
+**Listing 6.** GetMobileServiceClientAsync Method
 ```csharp
 async Task<MobileServiceClient> GetMobileServiceClientAsync()
 {